 Apache2 on Ubuntu with free SSL certificate

-A website is nowadays the sign of any company, hardly any company renounces the possibility to show on the Internet presence.
-But how do I make a server display a web page?
+Nowadays, a website is the flagship of any company, hardly any company passes on the opportunity to show their presence online.
+So how do you make a server display a web page?
 There are many correct answers.
-One of them I’ll show you today.
-In this article, I will explain to you step by step how to install Apache2 on an Ubuntu server and then do it with a free SSL certificate from Let’s Encrypt.
+We’ll show you one of them today.
+In this article, we will explain to you step by step how to install Apache2 on an Ubuntu server and then do it with a free SSL certificate from Let’s Encrypt.
 This is less effort than you might think.
-But one by one.
+But first things first:

 Preparing Ubuntu-Server for Apache2